jbaker-fp/swipe/README.md

 How to install:
 ---------------

 For all platforms: `mkdir build && cd build` To compile as a library, type `cmake ..` at the terminal.
-To compile the with a program binary type `cmake -DBUILD_BINARY=TRUE ..`
+To compile the with a program binary, type `cmake -DBUILD_BINARY=TRUE ..`

 Linux: All the large libraries should be available as packages if you're using a "modern" distro.
 For instance, on a Ubuntu system (Ubuntu 9.04, "Jaunty Jackalope", kernel 2.6.28-13-generic), I ran: